Pacific Fleet Band: Early years and Post-war era

-The Pacific Fleet Band (Unit Band 56) was formed when the Pacific Fleet Headquarters was established at Pearl Harbor in February 1941, wth members from all the bands present at the attack being included in the new band.
+The Pacific Fleet Band (Unit Band 56) was formed when the Pacific Fleet Headquarters was established at Pearl Harbor in February 1941, with members from all the bands present at the attack being included in the new band.
 From 1959 to 1964, the band operated from a building at Supply Base Pearl Harbor, just inside the Halawa Gate.
 In 1964, the band moved across the street just inside the CINCPACFLT Gate, sharing a building with Fleet Imaging.
 The band moved to the Pearl Harbor Naval Station Band building at Bishop Point near Hickam Harbor when the Unit Band 03 closed in 1966.
 Finally, in 1967 the band moved to its current facility, Building 277, located at the Pearl Harbor Naval Station Marine Barracks Compound, which was used as a Marine Barracks prior to and during World War II.

 Performance history

 Over the years, the band has performed engagements in Pusan and Seoul, South Korea, Guam, the Philippines and Okinawa.
 In 1960 and 1963, the band, combined with the Barbers Point Naval Air Station Band (which closed in 1965), traveled to the South Pacific for festivities surrounding the "Battle of the Coral Sea Commemoration Celebration."
 This trip was made once every three years, rotating with the Hickam Air Force Base Band and the Schofield Barracks Army Band.
 Ports of call for band performances on these trips included Melbourne, Perth and Sydney, Australia, as well as New Zealand, New Caledonia and American Samoa.

-In 1968 the band was deployed to South Vietnam for close to a month, during which they perfirmed at sites near military aircraft.
+In 1968 the band was deployed to South Vietnam for close to a month, during which they performed at sites near military aircraft.
 During the visit, the band encountered many delays due to the ongoing Vietnam War, with in one instance, the band was marooned in Cam Ranh Bay for nearly a week while waiting for any available plane to take them to their next destination.
 During this tour, the band performed concerts in Da Nang, Ben Hoa, Cam Ranh Bay and Saigon.

 From the mid-1970s through the early 1980s, the Pacific Fleet Band performed many concerts in Hawaii with such noted local performers as Jimmy Borges, Cheryl Barash, Melveen Leed and Ira Nepus.
 Another highlight during 1980 was a March concert at Kapiolani Park.
 This Concert was held in association with "Rim of the Pacific Exercises" and featured the International Sea Services Combined Wind Ensemble.
 This group was made up of various military musicians from the participating countries' naval forces.
 In 1986 the Pacific Fleet Band made an historic fifteen-day trip to China with the first visit by a U.S. Navy ship to China in thirty-seven years.